SophieAu/imperial-splendour-site/data/content/posts/2020-06-01-glorious-first-of-june-developers-blog.md

 ![West India Regiment in action](../_img/glorious-first-june-west-india-regiment-in-action.jpg "West India Regiment in action")

-The recruitment of those units recruited from the black slave on the plantations is restricted to the West Indies and on every island you can recruit a few.
-According to 18th century society the regiments are commanded by white officers.
+The recruitment of those units recruited from the black slave on the plantations is restricted to the West Indies and on every island, you can recruit a few.
+According to 18th century society, the regiments are commanded by white officers.

 Furthermore here are all new generic European building models which are currently completed in will be in the next update: